Have you been thinking that you may have outgrown your solo IT Provider?

 Would your growing team benefit from more access to tech support?

 Are you getting slow response times when you ask for help?

-And most importantly, are you using modern, proactive network security techniques to limit risk from the digital threats that have been increasing sharply since 2013?
+And most importantly, are you using up to date, proactive network security techniques to limit risk from the digital threats that have been increasing sharply since 2013?

 When Is It Time To Switch From A Solo Computer Guy To A Small Business IT Company?